meliketanrikulu/nd013-c6-control-starter/README.md

 In this project, you will apply the skills you have acquired in this course to design a PID controller to perform vehicle trajectory tracking.
 Given a trajectory as an array of locations, and a simulation environment, you will design and code a PID controller and test its efficiency on the CARLA simulator used in the industry.

+### Solution
+A PID controller is implemented and integrated into the provided framework for throttle and steering control.
+Several fixes are added to the framework and simulation client to make the control smoother and more stable.
+Due to insufficient hardware for simulation, an application was developed on the remote desktop provided by UDACITY.
+The results are given below.

 ### Installation

 Run the following commands to install the starter code in the Udacity Workspace: